eva-butler/Notes/Intermediate_Machine_Learning.md

         #Imputation removed column names; put them back
         imputed_X_train.columns = X_train.columns
         imputed_X_valid.columns = X_valid.columns
-3. An Extension to Imputation: In this approach, we impute the missing values, as before.
-And, additionally, for each column with missing entries in the original dataset, we add a new column that shows the location of the imputed entries.
+3. An Extension to Imputation:" In this approach, we impute the missing values, as before.
+And, additionally, for each column with missing entries in the original dataset, we add a new column that shows the location of the imputed entries."

         # Make copy to avoid changing original data (when imputing)
         X_train_plus = X_train.copy()